github/docs/content/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository.md

   ![New pull request template in docs directory](/assets/images/help/repository/pr-template-file-name-docs.png)
     - To store your file in a hidden directory, name the pull request template `.github/pull_request_template.md`.
   ![New pull request template in hidden directory](/assets/images/help/repository/pr-template-hidden-directory.png)
     - To create multiple pull request templates and use the `template` query parameter to specify a template to fill the pull request body, type *.github/PULL_REQUEST_TEMPLATE/*, then the name of your pull request template.
 For example, `.github/PULL_REQUEST_TEMPLATE/pull_request_template.md`.
 You can also store multiple pull request templates in a `PULL_REQUEST_TEMPLATE` subdirectory within the root or `docs/` directories.
-For more information, see "[About automation for issues and pull requests with query parameters](/articles/about-automation-for-issues-and-pull-requests-with-query-parameters)."
+For more information, see "[Using query parameters to create a pull request](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/using-query-parameters-to-create-a-pull-request)."
   ![New multiple pull request template in hidden directory](/assets/images/help/repository/pr-template-multiple-hidden-directory.png)
 4. In the body of the new file, add your pull request template.
 This could include:
     - A [reference to a related issue](/articles/basic-writing-and-formatting-syntax/#referencing-issues-and-pull-requests) in your repository.